ankitapuri/clock/README.md

 # clock
- A basic Analog clock that works according to the Indian Time
+ A basic Analog clock that works according to the IndianTime

 It has both dark and light mode toggle